How to Find the Right Infertility Support Group

 Able to hold genuine emotional vulnerability

 Without requiring coherence, optimism, or social appropriateness.
 You don’t have to manage how you’re perceived to belong.
+And we help to maintain the community norms, so you don’t have to add that to your mental load: here’s why we set boundaries around advice and positivity in an infertility support group.

 Led by lived experience